OpenDosimeter/OpenDosimeter/README.md

 # OpenDosimeter

 Our open-source hardware and software dosimeter offers an afordable solution for real-time, self-monitored X-ray radiation exposure.
 With a total component cost of roughly $90, this device provides an accessible option for radiation monitoring to promote broad access to radiation safety.
-This project is based on the [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector), with the main new feature being the effective dose calculations (in Sv) from the detected spectrum.
+This project is a derivative of the [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector), with the main new feature being the effective dose calculations (in Sv) from the detected spectrum.

 <p float="center">
   <img src="https://github.com/OpenDosimeter/OpenDosimeter/blob/main/docs/OpenDosimeter%20logo.png" width="35%" />